 Lately I’ve been mostly using a Brompton folding bike.
 It has six gears, fenders and a rack and a front carrier block that holds a large bag.
 The bike is great for taking on Metrorail and bus and is a fun way to get around.
 For longer commutes or trips where I need to haul more stuff I use a Bruce Gordon touring bike outfitted with fenders, front (occasionally) and rear rack, and large panniers.
 I used that bike to travel cross country in 1999.
-I also own a recumbent tandem that I ride with my wife, a beater bike for parking at Metro, and a short wheelbase recumbent that doesn’t get much use these days.
+I also own a recumbent tandem that I ride with my wife, an inexpensive beater bike for parking at Metro, and a short wheelbase recumbent that doesn’t get much use these days.

 Any funny or interesting commuting story that you may want to share?

 I’ve helped many motorists who have car problems.
 When traveling on a bike it’s harder to pass by someone in need.

 What do people (coworkers, friends) say when you tell them that you are a bike commuter?